jventura1738/COSC320/Labs/Lab-1/README.md

 ### (d) How do the algorithms perform in different cases?
 What is the best and worst case, according to your own test results?

 i) Bubble sort obviously performs at its best when an array is presorted.
+It performs worst when the array is initially in descending order.

+ii) Selection sort.

+iii) Insertion sort.

 ### (e) How could the code be improved in terms of usability, efficiency, and robustness?

+I believe I have optimized these algorithms as best as I could (keeping them in-place & saving memory).
+If there are any possible improvements, that would be surprising but nice to know.